Are you struggling to get your content seen on Twitter? Your tweets lost as soon as they hit the Twitter feed?

 But post them selectively.
 Experiment.
 Think about what stands out.
 What content will stand alone on an image?
 What content will summarize your blog post or article well?
 How can you tease us or draw us in with your image?
 And what fonts, colours and message will stand out on the Twitter Feed.

 A while back I would have recommended that you focus on those things like colour and fonts and message.
 But sometimes you just have to do things a bit differently.
-Gym Navigator does just that with these simple circle shaped images on white backgrounds: Stand out much?
-In fact if you go to their profile you will see that they post a lot of these circle images.
+Gym Navigator does just that with these simple circle shaped images on white backgrounds:

 Not only does it stand out but to their followers, it can be a trigger – they start to recognise the style of tweet as being from Gym Navigator.